-If a central venous or pulmonary artery catheter is in place, volume status (and with a pulmonary artery catheter, cardiac output) can be determined by measuring central venous pressure (see End Point and Monitoring End Point and Monitoring Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
+If a central venous or pulmonary artery catheter is in place, volume status (and with a pulmonary artery catheter, cardiac output) can be determined by measuring central venous pressure (see End Point and Monitoring End Point and Monitoring of Fluid Resuscitation Almost all circulatory shock states require large-volume IV fluid replacement, as does severe intravascular volume depletion (eg, due to diarrhea or heatstroke).
 Intravascular volume deficiency... read more ) or pulmonary artery occlusion pressure Pulmonary artery occlusion pressure (pulmonary artery wedge pressure) Some monitoring of critical care patients depends on direct observation and physical examination and is intermittent, with the frequency depending on the patient’s illness.
 Other monitoring... read more .
 However, many physicians would not insert such a line for acute oliguria unless other indications were present.
 An alternative in the patient without signs of volume overload is to rapidly give a test bolus of IV fluid, 500 mL 0.9% saline (20 mL/kg in children); an increase in output suggests a prerenal cause.
-Serum electrolytes such as sodium, blood urea nitrogen and creatinine should be measured to assist in determining the cause of oliguria.
+Serum electrolytes such as sodium, blood urea nitrogen, and creatinine should be measured to assist in determining the cause of oliguria.
 A high ratio of serum BUN to creatinine (eg, > 20:1) suggests a prerenal cause.

 Calculating the fractional excretion of sodium (FENa) from the plasma and urine concentrations of sodium can help to differentiate between the prerenal state and acute tubular necrosis using the following equation:

 Identified causes are treated; outflow obstruction is corrected, volume is replaced, and cardiac output is normalized.
-Nephrotoxic drugs are stopped, and another drug is substituted.
+Nephrotoxic drugs are renally dosed or stopped, and another drug is substituted.
 Hypotension should be avoided to prevent further renal insults.
 Patients with renal failure that cannot be reversed may require renal replacement therapy Overview of Renal Replacement Therapy Renal replacement therapy (RRT) replaces nonendocrine kidney function in patients with renal failure and is occasionally used for some forms of poisoning.
 Techniques include continuous hemofiltration... read more (eg, continuous venovenous hemofiltration or hemodialysis).

 Categories of causes of oliguria include decreased renal blood flow, renal insufficiency, and urinary outflow obstruction.